heft-lang/hefty-equations/writeup/jfp/response/reviews.md

     censor : ∀ {A Δ} → (String -> String) -> (A !
 Censor, Output, Δ) -> (A !
 Censor)

-(Ignoring for now the fact that this operation requires quantifying over effect trees in operations, which seems to give rise to universe size issues that make this style of operation non-trivial to encode in, e.g., Agda.)
+(Ignoring for now the fact that this operation requires quantifying over effect trees in operations, which may give rise to universe size issues that make this style of operation non-trivial to encode in, e.g., Agda.)

-It seems a shallow handler for a `censor` operation with the type above could leave `Δ` completely polymorphic, and simply forward the effects to its surrounding context, to obtain a similar effect as elaboration algebras.
+It seems a shallow handler for a `censor` operation with the type above could leave `Δ` completely polymorphic, and simply forward the effects to its surrounding context, to obtain a similar effect as our elaboration algebras.

 On the other hand, it is less clear to us how modular equational theories for shallow handlers would look and work.

-We will discuss this relationship with shallow handlers in the introduction and related work.

 If you have pointers, we would also be happy to learn more about what higher-order effects Koka supports in practice.
-We have found claims to this end online, but struggled to find a precise characterization.
+We have found claims to this end online, but have struggled to find a precise characterization in the literature.

 > Another concern is that the explanation of the modularity problem with
 > higher-order operations (Section 1.2) is unclear to me.
 The paper first